Don't invest unless you're prepared to lose all the money you invest. HIGH RISK

 CryptoXpert - Top 10 Crypto Tax Things To Do for Crypto Beginner’s

-If you’re a beginner in the UK who buys and owns crypto, there are 10 key “must‑do” actions to stay compliant and avoid unpleasant surprises with HMRC.
+If you’re a beginner in the UK who buys and owns crypto, this crypto tax guide outlines 10 key actions to take to stay compliant and avoid unpleasant surprises with HMRC.

 Buying crypto with GBP and simply holding it is not a taxable event.
-You only risk tax when you sell, swap, spend, or gift it (CGT) or earn it (staking, mining, salary, etc., which can be Income Tax).
+You only risk crypto tax when you sell, swap, spend, or gift it (CGT) or earn it (staking, mining, salary, etc., which can be subject to Income Tax).

 2. Use FCA registered platforms